Have you ever wondered what goes on behind the scenes during a medical imaging procedure?

 Radiographers can specialize in different areas of medical imaging, and the highest-paying radiography specialties are typically those that require advanced training and certification.

-One of the highest-paying radiography specialties is cardiovascular-interventional radiography, which involves using imaging technology to diagnose and treat heart and blood vessel conditions.
-According to the American Society of Radiologic Technologists (ASRT), cardiovascular-interventional technologists earn an average salary of over $89,000 per year.
+One of the highest-paying radiography specialties is cardiovascular-interventional radiography, which involves imaging technology to diagnose and treat heart and blood vessel conditions.
+According to the American Society of Radiologic Technologists (ASRT), cardiovascular-interventional technologists earn an average salary of over $89,000 annually.

 Another high-paying radiography specialty is computed tomography (CT) imaging, which uses specialized X-ray equipment to create detailed images of internal body structures.
 CT technologists earn an average salary of over $73,000 per year, according to the ASRT.

 Magnetic resonance imaging (MRI) technologists are also in high demand and can command a high salary.
 MRI technologists operate specialized equipment to create detailed images of organs, tissues, and other structures within the body.
-According to the ASRT, MRI technologists earn an average salary of over $76,000 per year.
+According to the ASRT, MRI technologists earn an average salary of over $76,000 annually.